NIST Compliance Solutions

 - Periodic Security, Vulnerability, and Risk Assessments as deemed needed

 - Maintaining and ensuring these processes are performed correctly and in a timely fashion

 - Leading the effort to draft and implement your cybersecurity policies

 - Maintaining and updating your System Security Plan

 DCMA and NIST 800-171 Audits

 The deadline for DoD contractors to comply with DFARS 252.204-7012 and NIST SP 800-171 has expired.
 There is no grace period.
-Contractors are being audited by DCMA, specifically focusing on their NIST SP 800-171 compliance, their Systems Security Plan (SSP), Plan of Actions and Milestones (POA&M), and Policies.
-Every Sentar DFARS/NIST client that has been audited by the DCMA have passed.
+Contractors are being assessed by DCMA, specifically focusing on their NIST SP 800-171 compliance, their Systems Security Plan (SSP), Plan of Actions and Milestones (POA&M), and Policies.
+Every Sentar DFARS/NIST client that has been assessed by the DCMA has passed.

 NIST CUI Registry

 In 2010, Executive Order 13556 created the Controlled Unclassified Information (CUI) program in response to nation states’ stealing critical information from federal contractors.

 The National Archives website provides this complete CUI Registry that clarifies and further describes the complete scope of Covered Defense Information.